appcircleio/appcircle-self-hosted-scripts/README.md

 - You can test overall functionality with bash script tests.
 - You can see all the tests inside the `tests` folder.
 - The ones with names ending with `*Test.sh` files are the **test cases** that are waiting to run.
-- For example, to run tests for the `export`, you can simply call it:
+- For example, to run tests for the `download-runner.sh`, you can simply call it:

 ```bash
 ./tests/download-runner-tests.sh
 ```

 > :warning: **Warning**: The test scripts must be executed from the repo's root directory.
-For instance, `./tests/exportTest.sh`.
-The command running inside the `tests` folder as `./exportTest.sh` will not work.
+For instance, `./tests/download-runner-tests.sh`.
+The command running inside the `tests` folder as `./download-runner-tests.sh` will not work.

 - You should see an output like: